Benefits of Using a Water Softener

 Soft water protects the efficiency of water heaters.

-Gas storage and tankless water heaters running on soft water maintain the factory efficiency rating over a 15-year lifetime.
+Gas storage and tankless water heaters running on soft water maintain the factory efficiency rating over a 15-year life span.
 In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.

-If you use an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
+If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is an inferior heat conductor.
 It can shorten the life of your heating element, because it has to work harder to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes